Here's your quick and easy starting fishing kit for when you or someone you know is just beginning.

 5. Tackle Bag

-Sooner or later, you're going to have enough stuff to necessitate a tackle bag, and a reasonably-sized (and priced) bag will get you by, as long as you're getting something of quality.
+Sooner or later, you're going to have enough stuff to necessitate a tackle bag, and a reasonably sized (and priced) tackle box or tackle bag will get you by, as long as you're getting something of quality.
 Count on Berkley's $14.99 Tackle Bag to last you as many years as you use it, and carry everything you need for a day out fishing.

 If you want to get technical, there are plenty more items that would be deemed "great for beginners," but we kept this list simple and wanted to provide legitimate, value-driven gear that will make getting hooked even easier.